 World War II

-When Axis forces invaded the Kingdom of Yugoslavia in April of 1941, the Istrian peninsula, where Plovanija is located, was overrun and occupied by Italian troops.
-Many Croats and Slovenes living in the area fled this brutal occupation, but those who remained in Plovanija were subject to violence and cultural oppression.
+When Axis forces invaded the Kingdom of Yugoslavia in April of 1941, the Istrian peninsula (which had already been part of Italy since 1919), where Plovanija is located, itself also saw a dramatic increase in military presence.
+This military increase also resulted in an increase in violence and cultural oppression against ethnic Slovenes and Croats in Plovanija and the wider Istrian region (although such oppression had already been going on since 1922 with the onset of the fascist dictatorship in Italy.
 Not only was speaking any Slavic language outlawed in public (Italian became the new official language), but any sort of Slavic language press, school or cultural traditions were forbidden as well.
-Not only that, but thousands of Italians were moved into Istria, displacing its current residents.
+These heavy-handed actions were part of the fascist's efforts to Italianize Istria.
 However, by late 1941, armed uprising movements began to sweep across Istria, and the people of Plovanija began to rebel against their occupiers.
 Through 1942, the rebel groups, which had mostly organized into communist-led 'Partisan' resistance units, were little match for the weight of the Italian Army, however, after Italy surrendered to the Allies in September of 1943 with the Armistice of Cassibile, Partisan forces were emboldened and as a result of this Italian withdraw, a massive liberated in Istria was created by the Partisan forces.
 Roughly 50km southeast of Plovanija in Pazin, the Partisan rebels held an Anti-Fascist Council on September 13th, 1943, during which Istria's total separation with Italy and inclusion with Croatia was declared (Photo 1).

 Photo 1: Pazin declaration of Istrian freedom, 1943